FC Tulsa: Club culture

 FC Tulsa's main rivals are Oklahoma City Energy FC in the Black Gold Derby, with both teams being located in Oklahoma.
 The supporters group of both teams established a trophy, a four-foot wrench painted with the colors of each team on either side, which is awarded to the regular season winner of the derby.

 83UNITED are the only supporters group recognized by the club.

+There are two unofficial supporters groups: Tulsa Lunatics and 918 Brigade.

+FC Tulsa also shares a local derby with Tulsa Athletic, with both teams playing in Tulsa.
+While the teams have played in preseason, they can only meet in official competition during the Lamar Hunt U.S. Open Cup, which has now happened three times: